Nosskirneh/radio.net-spotify/README.md

 =================

 Ever wanted to listen to music but don't wanna play the same music as you always do?
-Enjoy the music from radio stations but with higher bitrate and without ads! radio.net-spotify is an application written in Python that transforms a radio.net station to a playlist storing the most recent tracks.
+Enjoy the music from radio stations but with higher bitrate and without ads! radio.net-spotify is an application written in Python that transforms a radio.net, ilikeradio.se or radioplay.se station to a playlist storing the most recent tracks.
 It will sync every three minutes.

 ## Examples
 Down below are some playlists created with radio.net-spotify.